Windows OS Hub

 Powershell script: show popup message after remote connection to your computer is established

-In the same way, you can monitor and log network connections over any other protocol, like SSH, SMB, FTP, SMTP, etc. This PowerShell script may be converted into a Windows service that will start automatically.
+In the same way, you can monitor and log network connections over any other protocol, such as SSH, SMB, FTP, SMTP, etc. You can run such a PowerShell script in the background as a Windows service or run the PS1 script via the Task Scheduler.

-You can use the script together with the one we discussed earlier: RDP Brute Force Attack Protection with Powershell.
+You can use this script alongside the one we discussed earlier: RDP Brute Force Attack Protection with PowerShell.

-You can get a list of open TCP ports and connections on remote computers using PowerShell remoting cmdlets (Enter-PSSession and Invoke-Command).
+You can use PowerShell Remoting cmdlets to get a list of open TCP ports and connections on remote computers.
+Use either the Enter-PSSession or Invoke-Command cmdlet.

 Invoke-Command -ComputerName be-dc01 {Get-NetTCPConnection -State Established}

-The Get-NetTCPConnection cmdlet (as well as Test-NetConnection) may be very useful to track and diagnose network connections in Windows.
+The Get-NetTCPConnection cmdlet (as well as the Test-NetConnection command) may be very useful for monitoring and diagnosing network connections in Windows.

 Facebook Twitter Google + Pinterest